 - Lead management.

 - Online customer portals.

 - Inventory reporting enhancements.

 - Customer relationship management (CRM).

-This cloud-based solution provides real-time, two-way syncing with QuickBooks, so all your accounting and inventory data remains up-to-date every step of the way.
+This cloud-based solution provides real-time, two-way syncing with the entire QuickBooks tool hub, so all your accounting and inventory data remains up-to-date every step of the way.

-Learn more about what Method can do for your business with this video.
+Learn more from our experts about what Method can do for your business with this video.

 QuickBooks advanced inventory FAQs

 Only QuickBooks Enterprise Platinum and Diamond users can enable the Advanced Inventory option.

 How much does QuickBooks Advanced Inventory cost?